- 3/4 cup unsweetened applesauce

 - 1 teaspoon confectioners' sugar

 - In a large bowl, beat the applesauce, honey, eggs, oil and vanilla until well blended.
 Combine the rice flour, soy flour, ginger, cinnamon, baking powder, salt, baking soda, nutmeg, allspice and cloves; gradually beat into applesauce mixture until blended.
-Stir in the walnuts, apricots and orange peel.
+Stir in the walnuts, apricots and orange zest.

 - Transfer to an 8-in. square baking dish coated with cooking spray.
 Bake at 350° for 28-32 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.
 Sprinkle with confectioners' sugar.
 Yield: 9 servings.

 Reviews forGluten-Free Spice Cake